 In many cases, the tire would be entirely flat already.
 Otherwise, unthread and press on the small locknut on the valve stem to deflate the tire, and this would make it easier for you to remove the inner tube in the later steps.

-Having the wheel removed will make it a lot easier to work on the tire.
+Removing the wheel will make it much easier to work on the tire.
 If it’s a rear wheel, shift the gears to the smallest cog and the smallest front chainring as it will put more slack onto the chain and makes it easier to remove the rear wheel.

-If it’s a rim brake bike, it’ll be using a quick-release system.
+If it’s a rim brake bike, it’ll use a quick-release system.
 For disc brake bikes, it can be either quick-release, thru-axle, or a combination of both, depending on the front/rear wheel.

 Press the tire bead into the rim center to loosen the tire and makes it easier to insert the tire levers.